-Students with disabilities need to engage in the interactive process with a DSPS counselor to be eligible for disability accommodations and services, including classroom, testing (exam and quiz) and program accommodations.
-DSPS accommodations are determined on a case-by-case basis.
-Eligibility for disability accommodations and services occurs by students by obtaining a current Accommodation Letter from DSPS each semester.
+Students with disabilities will engage in the interactive process with a DSPS counselor to be eligible for accommodations and services, including classroom, testing (exam and quiz) and program accommodations.
+DSPSP accommodations are determined ton a case-by-case basis.
+Eligibility for accommodations and services occurs by students obtaining a current accommodation letter each semester.